aplai168/database-structures/README.md

 #### A stack would be great for...
 Implementing your browser's back button.

 ## Goal
 Implement both **stack** and **queue** data structures in each of four instantiation styles.
-The funtional style is stubbed out in `src/functional/queue.js` and `src/functional/stack.js` to get you started.
+The functional style is stubbed out in `src/functional/queue.js` and `src/functional/stack.js` to get you started.

 ## Requirements
 - No arrays!
 Instead, use an object with numeric keys.